microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 # Considerations For Adopting Into Production

-This documentation outlines essential considerations for moving into Production for teams deploying IA, ensuring a smooth transition from an accelerator to a production-ready implementation.
+This documentation highlights key considerations for transitioning from an Intelligent Applications (IA) accelerator to a production-ready deployment.
+Emphasizing scalability, high availability, security, and proactive management, the recommendations cover components such as App Server scaling, Load Balancing strategies, and global-scale content delivery.
+Additional guidance addresses GPT Model throttling, security enhancements, proactive monitoring, and redundancy.
+It stresses the importance of safeguarding against cyber threats, seamless integration with existing ecosystems, and proactive environment management through monitoring and alerts.

 ##  Scalability and High Availability